-Working almost invisibly, and zooming in to tight close-ups that exclude all context except the unusual blue light that illuminates the faces of his subjects, Anderson concludes that people around the world have begun to look and act more and more the same.
-Yet in the face of this perception Anderson feels compelled to ask deeper questions.
-"Who are these individual people?
+Working almost invisibly, and focusing in on tight close-ups that exclude all context except the unusual light on the faces of his subjects, what first struck Anderson was that people around the world have begun to look and act the same.
+Yet in the face of this observation he felt compelled to wonder "Who are these individual people?
 What do they dream about?
-What truth does the picture convey?
-What does he project onto the resulting image?”
-Mysterious, sensual, and visceral, Anderson’s Shenzhen pictures are a noteworthy addition to the genre of street photography that seeks out a psychological truth in the faces and expressions of its subjects.
+What truth do these pictures convey?
+What does the photographer project onto the resulting image?”
+Mysterious, sensual, and visceral, Anderson’s China pictures are a noteworthy addition to the genre of street photography of Walker Evans, Harry Callahan, and P.L.
+DiCorcia that captures people unaware of being photographed as it seeks a psychological truth in the faces and expressions of its subjects.

 As Sarah Greenough noted writing about Harry Callahan’s “Women Lost in Thought” series: